October 21st, 2011

-We’ve gotten in a new delivery of Special Effects Hair Dye in the Attic!
-All colors are in stock and shipping!
+Perhaps you’ve gotten the good news?
+Next week, we are FINALLY getting in a new delivery of Special Effects Hair Dye in the Attic!
+ARE YOUR MINDS BLOWN?
+Ours are!

 Want some dye tips to make your hair stay brighter, longer?
 We’ve got ‘em!

 - Special Effects Hair Dye (and any demi permanent hair dye out there, like Manic Panic®, (which we also stock) will show up best on pre-lightened hair.
 That doesn’t mean you need to bleach your hair to white!
 It simply means that if your hair is highlighted or even bleached for a very short period of time, it’s going to work better.Why?
 Demi permanent dyes sit ON your hair, not IN your hair shaft, like permanent dyes do.
 When you lighten your hair, you open the pores in the follicle and this allows the dye to get in there and take hold a little bit better.
 It won’t be permanent by any means, but the color will be a lot brighter and a lot more long lasting.
 Do you HAVE to pre-lighten?
 Absolutely not.
 You’re still going to get a tint with these dyes (and with some colors, a very strong tint!) but if you want to go out there looking like a Fraggle, pre-lightening is the way to go.